thepythonic/browsercms/doc/features/form_builder.md

 * Need to allow be able to select template for specific forms.
 * Can have duplicate field names that creates issues when submitting forms.
 * Getting duplicate form fields when creating forms on occasion.
 (Enter twice?)
-* Need sample forms css for the front end viewing of pages (bootstrap styles)
 * Forms do not appear in menus

 ## Eventual Goals